min2ha/ukwa-site/content/target/62915/index.en.md

   "start_date": "2018-03-22T09:00:00Z"
 }

-# Iechyd a Gofal Gwledig Cymru | Rural Health and Care Wales

 Rural Health and Care Wales (RHCW) is an organisation was formed and is supported by Hywel Dda University Health Board, Betsi Cadwaladr University Health Board, Powys Teaching Health Board and Welsh Ambulance Services NHS Trust.
 RHCW works in collaboration with the Universities of Aberystwyth, Bangor, Cardiff, Swansea, Trinity Saint David and Coleg Cymraeg Cenedlaethol, along with the local authorities of Ceredigion, Powys and Gwynedd.
 Rural Health and Care Wales (RHCW) focus on “research, development and dissemination of evidence in health service research that addresses the particular challenges of Mid Wales”.